nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### Filter contacts by keywords `find`

-Finds persons whose specified fields contain any of the given keywords.
+Finds persons whose specified fields contain any of the given keywords limited to only one attribute.

 <div markdown="block" class="alert alert-info">

 :information_source: You can use this command if:
-* {fill in}
+* you want to find a specific person and know specific informataion about that person
+* you want to obtain a list of people that you want to use the other commands on

 </div>